alex-evseenko/codegen/README.md

 Nested classes could be created using InnerClass for non-static and NestedClass for static nested Java classes respectively.

-The fragment below generate InnerClass into OuterClass in moment of creation:
+Fragment below generates InnerClass within OuterClass in moment of creation:

 ```
 val outer = Class('OuterClass)